nineleaps-training/Fitness_App_BE/README.md

 * Create your own personalized profile for both user and vendor where you can fill in your details.

-Register your gyms and their prices of subscriptions and discounts with the activities that can be provided to the consumer.
+* Register your gyms and their prices of subscriptions and discounts with the activities that can be provided to the consumer.

-A user can search for gyms based on the gym name and most importatly based on interest of area.
+* A user can search for gyms based on the gym name and most importatly based on interest of area.

-A user can rate the vendor and his gym/gyms according to the experience had after purchasing the subscription.
+* A user can rate the vendor and his gym/gyms according to the experience had after purchasing the subscription.

-Vendor can rate the user according to the behaviour/experience with the user after his purchase order.
+* Vendor can rate the user according to the behaviour/experience with the user after his purchase order.

-Vendor can mark the attendance of the user i.e. if he/she has attended the day's particular session or not.
+* Vendor can mark the attendance of the user i.e. if he/she has attended the day's particular session or not.

-Admin can read all the user details who have registered in the web application and can track/montior the activities of the users and delete the user as per his choice.
+* Admin can read all the user details who have registered in the web application and can track/montior the activities of the users and delete the user as per his choice.

 ## Technology Used ##

-SpringBoot
+* SpringBoot

-Java 17
+* Java 17

-MySQL

-Maven
+* Maven

-JPA buddy

-Dependencies
+* Dependencies

-Sonar-maven-plugin for sonarqube
+* Sonar-maven-plugin for sonarqube

-Sql Connector for Sql Database

-Lombok for removing boiler plate code
+* Lombok for removing boiler plate code

-MongoDB Atlas for database connectivity
+* MongoDB Atlas for database connectivity

-Heroku for deployment of APIs
+* Heroku for deployment of APIs

 ## Dependencies ##

-Lombok for removing boiler plate code
+* Lombok for removing boiler plate code

-Razorpay for payment handling
+* Razorpay for payment handling

-Spring security for OAuth and JWT Authentication
+* Spring security for OAuth and JWT Authentication

 ## Folder Structure for Backend ##